me-sachin/AI_Handwritten_DigitsClassifier/readme.md

 understand us.

 One step in that direction is the ability for computers to read our handwriting and translate it into digitized ASCII characters.
-To start easy, I restrict the focus on classifying single handwritten digits, from 0 to 9.
+To start easy,I restrict the focus on classifying single handwritten digits, from 0 to 9.